With Houston's Theater Scene Dark, the City's Dedicated Arts Advocates Vow to Step Up | PaperCity Magazine

 Leigh Smith

-This arts powerhouse currently chairs the Houston Arts Alliance in addition to serving on the boards of Houston Ballet and the Museum of Fine Arts, Houston, and co-chairing the Anderson Ranch Arts Center in Snowmass, Colorado.
+This arts powerhouse couple, Reggie and Leigh Smith, understand the importance of the arts.
+Leigh currently chairs the Houston Arts Alliance in addition to serving on the board of Houston Ballet and serving on the subcommittee for Modern and Contemporary Art at the Museum of Fine Arts, Houston, and serving as co-chair of the National Council for Anderson Ranch Arts Center in Snowmass, Colorado.
+Supporting the arts is very much a family affair with Reggie Smith supporting Leigh’s contributions and himself serves as a board member of Anderson Ranch.

 “HAA is raising funds for the Greater Houston Area Artist Relief Fund as part of a coalition which includes the Museum and Theater Districts, Houston First Corporation, Dance Source Houston, the University of Houston College of the Arts, and Houston’s cultural districts,” Smith tells PaperCity.
-“To date, we’ve raised nearly $300,000, which will be distributed in small but important grants to hundreds of individual artists and creative industry individuals who apply for basic needs assistance during the COVID-19 crisis.
+“To date, we’ve raised nearly $300,000, ($100,000 of which came from Houston Endowment) which will be distributed in small but important grants to hundreds of individual artists and creative industry individuals who apply for basic needs assistance during the COVID-19 crisis.

 “Even with external sources, artists’ individual incomes are low, with a majority of artists earning less than $30,000 annually.
 They have truly felt the impact of necessary stay-at-home measures.”